Comparison

 Detailed comparison

 Roo Code is built on open-source principles.
 You can self-host, customize, and choose your AI models.
 This appeals to teams who want full control and transparency.
 Vyre takes a managed approach: hosted platform, curated AI providers, and controlled collaboration workflows.
 You trade flexibility for speed and ease of use.
 If you need deep customization and open-source control, Roo Code wins.
-If you want instant access and team collaboration, Vyre wins.
+If you want managed setup and team collaboration, Vyre wins.

 Where Vyre and Roo Code differ